 Crew in the International Space Station install a satellite onto the Japanese Experiment Module airlock table.
+Image credit: JAXA

 The relaxation of the vibration condition can be gamechanging for small satellite developers because some developers, such as college students, cannot afford to use expensive aerospace-rated electric parts to pass the vibration test.